iristhepianist/iris-articles/README.md

-# How to Add New Articles to Your Blog
+# How to Add New Articles to The Blog

 Welcome!
-This guide will show you how to easily add new articles to your portfolio/blog site.
+This guide will show you how to easily add new articles to the portfolio/blog site.

 ## Quick Start